TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Troubleshooting/Index.rst

 Otherwise, your SSH client does not automatically choose the right private key file.
 By default, SSH searches for the key in :file:`~/.ssh/id_rsa` and :file:`~/.ssh/id_dsa`.

-You can manually specify it using the -i parameter:
+You can manually specify the location using the `-i` parameter:

 .. code-block:: bash
    :caption: shell command